 4. The bride and the groom toast to each other.

 If you're just a friend or family member wishing to give a toast to the couple, wait until everyone else has finished their toast and sat back down.

 For either type of reception, just make make sure everyone's champagne flutes are still full.
 You don't want guests raising empty flutes!

-© 2010 Kelsey Bowen, Little Things Favors
+© 2013 Erica Tevis, Little Things Favors

-Connect with Kelsey on Google+
+Connect with Erica on Google+

 Join our mailing list and get an

 coupon emailed to you